|What You Need To Know|

 This is done for all the good quality eggs.
 ICSI is mainly useful for infertility due to poor quality sperm.
 In this situation, the couple is unable to have a baby because the sperm cannot enter and fertilise an egg, and ICSI is often the only hope.
 Pregnancy rates are similar to IVF.

-Our sister unit, Monash IVF, were the world’s pioneer in this technique, and we proudly continue with this tradition innovation and success.
+Our sister unit, Monash IVF, was the world’s pioneer in this technique, and we proudly continue with this tradition innovation and success.

 For further information on ICSI treatment in Malaysia, do visit our clinic or contact us